 Disneyland is one of the best vacations you can take, and you’ll be able to make the most out of your visit by following the Disneyland tips in this post!

 You now know all the insider tips and tricks to plan and execute the best Disneyland vacation possible!
 You’re officially a Disney pro now.

 So plan your next Disneyland vacation and have the most magical trip!
-Save time by using mobile order, have a flexible plan, use MaxPass to save all your Photopass pictures, and meet your favourite Disneyland characters in their secret locations.
+Save time by using mobile order, have a flexible plan, use Genie+ to save time and all your Photopass pictures, and meet your favourite Disneyland characters in their secret locations.